uralerkut/M157_LAB/README.md

 ## What is an emulator?

 An emulator is software that makes a computer behave like another computer, or in the case of RetroPie a computer that behaves like a video game console such as the Super Nintendo.
 The RetroPie SD image comes pre-installed with many different emulators.
-Additional emulators may be installed from within RetroPie.

 ![Capture](https://cloud.githubusercontent.com/assets/10035308/22178094/cf801644-dfe2-11e6-8327-71a61d540d2f.png)